Errors

 2xx - Success

 Any 2xx response is considered a successful response.
 Response bodies will differ depending on the request.
+Refer to documenation of particular endpoint for details.

 400 - BadRequest